An Interdisciplinary Journal

 One of the core missions of the journal is to initiate conversation across disciplines, research angles, and intellectual viewpoints.
 Both theoretical and empirical contributions fit the journal’s scope with critical literature reviews and review essays also welcomed.
 Possible topics include boyish and tomboyish genders; boys and schooling; boys and (post)feminisms; the folklore, mythology, and poetics of “male development”; son-parent and male student-teacher relations; young masculinities in the digital and postdigital ages; young sexualities; as well as representations of boyhoods across temporalities, geographies, and cultures.

-CALL FOR PAPERS: Boys and Contemporary Global Youth Sport (Volume 10, Issue 1)
+CALL FOR PAPERS: Boys in Theory (Volume 11, Issue 1)

 Subjects: Gender Studies, Childhood and Youth Studies, Education, Social Sciences, Cultural Studies